binitagiri/SepsisPrediction/README.md

 ## Modeling

 Since the pre processed data still had a huge number of null values , we were in a lookout for a model which can handle null values.
-XGBoostClassifier was the selected model and it suited best for binary classification model.The evaluation metric used is AUCROC.
+XGBoostClassifier was the selected model and it suited best for binary classification model.The evaluation metric used is AUCROC and achieved a score of 81.

 ## References: